 In fact, visitors to your website are 64 percent to 85 percent more likely to purchase a product after watching a video about it.

-The translation between more videos and more sales happens when your expanded brand awareness and increased engagement come together to build trust with an audience.
+More sales can happen as a result of your use of multimedia when your expanded brand awareness and increased engagement come together to build trust with an audience.

 It’s not necessarily an overnight success.
 It can take time.
 But the payoff is worth it.